Law enforcement in the United Kingdom: Deaths after contact with the police

 The police service is sometimes criticised for incidents that result in deaths due to police firearms usage or in police custody, as well as the lack of competence and impartiality in investigations (in England and Wales only) by the Independent Police Complaints Commission after these events.
 The Economist stated in 2009:

-In the year 2011/12 there were 15 deaths in or following police custody.
-There were two fatal police shootings and 39 people died from apparent suicide following contact with the police.

-In the year 2012/13 there were 15 deaths in police custody.
-Nearly half of those who died had known mental health issue and four of those who died had been restrained by police officers.
-There were 64 deaths by apparent suicide within 48 hours of release from police custody.

-In the year 2013/14 there were 11 deaths in or following police custody.
-The number of people recorded as having apparently committed suicide within 48 hours of release from police custody was 68, a ten-year high.

-In the year 2014/15 there were 17 deaths in or following police custody.
-There was one fatal police shooting and there were 69 apparent suicides following custody.

 Controversial shootings

 The policy under which police officers in England and Wales use firearms has resulted in controversy.
 Notorious examples include the Stephen Waldorf shooting in 1983, the deliberate fatal shootings of James Ashley in 1998, Harry Stanley in 1999, and Jean Charles de Menezes in 2005, and the accidental non-fatal shooting of Abdul Kahar in 2006.

 Deaths in police custody

 From 1990 to July 2012, 950 deaths occurred in police custody.

 In 1997/98, 69 people died in police custody or following contact with the police across England and Wales; 26 resulted from deliberate self-harm.

 There are two defined categories of death in custody issued by the Home Office:

 Category A: This category also encompasses deaths of those under arrest who are held in temporary police accommodation or have been taken to hospital following arrest.
 It also includes those who die, following arrest, whilst in a police vehicle.